 How to hire Swift developers

-How to shortlist Swift development freelancers
+How to shortlist Swift professionals

 - Technology fit.
 You want a Swift developer who understands what you are trying to build.